 Domestic and family violence: housing assistance

-FACS Housing is committed to reducing domestic violence and its effects by improving victim’s access to safe, affordable and appropriate accommodation and housing services.
-FACS Housing achieves this by providing housing assistance through Housing Pathways as well as specific domestic violence housing initiatives.
+DCJ Housing is committed to reducing domestic violence and its effects by improving victim’s access to safe, affordable and appropriate accommodation and housing services.
+DCJ Housing achieves this by providing housing assistance through Housing Pathways as well as specific domestic violence housing initiatives.

 Persons who are affected by domestic violence are considered to be ‘at risk’ and therefore may be eligible for priority housing assistance or Rentstart provided other eligibility criteria are met.
 They may also be eligible for Rent Choice Start Safely.
 Rent Choice Start Safely supports people who have already left or need to leave an unsafe relationship by: